Consensus vs Iris.ai (2026)

 Pros

-- ✓Every answer cites real peer-reviewed papers -- eliminates the hallucination risk that makes general AI tools unreliable for academic and clinical research
+- ✓Every answer cites real peer-reviewed papers with the Consensus Meter synthesizing agreement levels across studies into a plain-language verdict, eliminating the hallucination risk that makes general AI tools unreliable for academic, clinical, and policy research.

 Limitations